plblum/jivs/README.md

 ### Features

 -	Fields are independently configurable, allowing UI widgets to remain unaware of validation rules and error messages.
 Jivs notifies UI widgets with validation outcomes.
 -	Provides "Condition" objects for a standardized approach to validation, alongside support for custom validation rules, including asynchronous ones.
-Supplied conditions include: Required, Regular Expression, Range, Compare Two Values, String Length, and Not Null.
+Supplied conditions include: Require, Regular Expression, Range, Compare Two Values, String Length, and Not Null.
 -	Most validation rules come from business logic.
 The "Data Type Check" is different, a rule that comes from the decisions made about UI widgets.
 For example, a Date can be edited by a textbox or calendar.
 Jivs automatically applies an appropriate rule for these checks, keeping the UI code free from validation concerns.
 -	Jivs enables complex validations by providing the All Match and Any Match Conditions.
 They provide Boolean logic to a list of other Conditions.
 -	Business logic must also validate the Model before saving.
 Jivs incorporates business logic error messages alongside its own.